nkdAgility/azure-devops-migration-tools/docs/usage/command-line.md

 Note that:

 - The created reference `vstsbulkeditor.json` shows all the various options available, so is probably more complex than the final edited version you will use.
-- All the `Processors` have their `Enabled` property set to `false`. **This means they are not run.
+- All the `Processors` have their `Enabled` property set to `false`.

+ **This means they are not run.
 So the default behavior of the generate template is to do nothing.
-You need to enable the processors you require**.
+You need to enable the processors you require.**.

 ```json